Going on your first Las Vegas trip? Here’s a quick guide on what you need to know before you get here!

 People call it Vegas for short.

-When people say they’re going to “Las Vegas” or “Vegas” they’re mostly talking about the Las Vegas Strip (see blue line on the map below).
+When people say they’re going to “Las Vegas” or “Vegas” they’re mostly talking about the Las Vegas Strip.

 The Las Vegas Strip is a section of South Las Vegas Boulevard lined with casinos, restaurants, shopping & entertainment spots.

 Las Vegas is mostly known as a gambling and “party” destination.

 If you’re not into that, you’ll still have fun on your Las Vegas trip.
 For example, you can:

 - Watch shows & concerts from the biggest artists in the entertainment industry like Lady Gaga

 - Dine at restaurants from the most popular chefs in the world

 - Shop affordable and luxury brands you can’t find at your local mall